 - (100%) It will be kitted out with the latest, existing sensors so we are looking at the supposedly improved ELEVATE optical HR sensor for 247 monitoring, as well as the Mediatek MT3333 GPS+GLONASS chip

 - (20%) It could exploit new features of those sensors eg GALILEO on the MT3333.
-This is not as far-fetched as it sounds as we now half-expect GALILEO support in some form or other in 2018 introduced into the Fenix 5.
+This is not as far-fetched as it sounds as we now half-expect GALILEO support in some form or other in 2018 introduced into the Fenix 5 and Garmin already support Galileo in the FORETREX.

 - (90%) It will support re-broadcasting of HR form ELEVATE

-- (100%) It will do other stuff like cycling but won’t have high-end non-running features eg power meter support
+- (100%) It will do other stuff like cycling but won’t have high-end non-running features eg power meter support. ie it will NOT be a triathlon watch.

 - (100%) It will benefit from the new workout and course functionality introduced recently into Garmin Connect